Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 +--------------------------------------------------------------------------------------------------+

 Method pushes :ref:`EntityCollection<class_EntityCollection>` to :ref:`m_collectionStorage<class_member_ScenePlayStorage_m_collectionStorage>` member.
-Firstly creates new storage in vector and then pushes data from collection to that variable.
+Firstly it creates new storage in vector and then pushes data from collection to that variable.

 .. _class_method_ScenePlayStorage_loadEntityFromStorage: